hms-networks/flexy-cumulocity-connector/README.md

 Parameter to configure the data poll size (in minutes) of each data queue poll.
 Changing this will modify the amount of data checked during each poll interval.

+#### Queue Data Poll Max Behind Time (QueueDataPollMaxBehindTimeMins)

+Parameter to configure the data poll maximum behind time (in minutes).
+Changing this will modify the maximum number of minutes which the historical queue data polling may be running behind by.
+A value of `-1` disables this functionality.

 #### Queue Data Poll Interval (QueueDataPollIntervalMillis)